ZefraAlseif/Chess-Game/ReadMe.md

 > Introduce proper movements for each piece on the bord for both black and white [Pending]

-> Introduce the ability to deliver checks
+> Introduce the ability to deliver checks [Pending]